diodechain/diode-docs/content/_index.md

 Anyone can create their own application on top of the Diode Network.
 As opposed to other ZTNA solutions, the Diode Network:

-1. has global routing and identities
+1. Has global routing and identities - anyone can create and use a new device without registration
-2. is permissionless - anyone can contribute a routing / relay node
+2. Is permissionless - anyone can contribute a routing / relay node
-3. has no fees for using the network\*
+3. Has no fees for using the network\*

 \* Using the network via third party relays requires a bandwidth sponsor.
 The Diode Network uses the $DIODE token to underwrite bandwidth supply on behalf of application providers.